 Many of the allegations in the United States concern the period between 1965 and 1985.
 Since the mid-1980s when the Diocese implemented our Safe Environment program, the number of allegations of abuse has decreased dramatically.
 However, if an allegation seems to be true, regardless of how long ago it occurred, the priest is removed from ministry.
-This has happened most recently with Reverend David Broussard (convicted of possessing child pornography), Reverend Michael Guidry and Monsignor Robie Robichaux (both accused of molesting a juvenile) and Reverend Jody Simoneaux (accused of inappropriate behavior with minors).
+This has happened most recently with Reverend David Broussard (convicted of possessing child pornography), Reverend Michael Guidry (convicted of molestation of a juvenile) and Monsignor Robie Robichaux (accused of molesting a juvenile) and Reverend Jody Simoneaux (accused of molestation of a juvenile).